-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact The completely electrically-powered Metro Rail Transit Line 3 (MRT-3) accommodated 248,000 to 260,000 passengers a day in 2022, with an average daily fare collection of PHP2.7 million along its 13-station route from North Triangle to Taft Avenue along EDSA.
-In 2022, the total number of people who rode the MRT-3 line reached 98 Million passengers, which was more than double the 35.69 million travelers in 2021 and 31.88 million travelers in 2020 MGHC's environmental sustainability practices was exercised at the level of MRTC by the operations of MRT-3 System along EDSA on a daily basis all year long since year 2000 (and through the year 2022).
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact The completely electrically- powered Metro Rail Transit Line 3 (MRT-3) accommodated 248,000 to 260,000 passengers a day in 2022, with an average daily fare collection of PHP2.7 million along its 13-station route from North Triangle to Taft Avenue along EDSA.
+The Metro Rail Transit-Line 3 (MRT- 3) saw an influx in passengers for 2023, with a recorded count of 129,030,158 rides for the year.
+This figure is up by more than 30 percent from the total ridership of 98,330,683 in 2022.
+MGHC's environmental sustainability practices was exercised at the level of MRTC by the operations of MRT-3 System along EDSA on a daily basis all year long since year 2000 (and through the year 2023).
 Approximately 1,450 buses a day as a result did not have to ply EDSA.
 The scenario wherein vehicular diesel engines emitted nitrogen compounds and particulate matter (hydrocarbons and carbon dioxide) as they burnt diesel fuel was significantly diminished because 248,000 to 260,000 passengers rode the MRT-3 daily instead of the aforementioned buses While the MRT 3 is electrically powered and is a welcome substitute to the buses operating along EDSA that are run on diesel, there may still be a negative impact, albeit indirectly, on the environment by the mass rail system.
-This is because electricity in the Philippines is produced largely in coal-fired plants (that are less costly to operate but produce carbon emissions into the atmosphere The increase in ridership in 2022 came as the MRT-3 completed the massive rehabilitation of the rail line, which significantly improved its operations.
+This is because electricity in the Philippines is produced largely in coal-fired plants (that are less costly to operate but produce carbon emissions into the atmosphere The increase in ridership in 2023 came as the MRT-3 completed the massive rehabilitation of the rail line, which significantly improved its operations.
 The Company's response to this negative impact is for MRT-3 to try to generate its own power through renewable energy, if feasible.
 It this is not feasible, the Company can more than offset the negative impact by developing renewable energy sources such as solar and wind farms, hydroelectric and waste to energy plants.

-^{} None/Not Applicable is not an acceptable answer.
+\ None/Not Applicable is not an acceptable answer.
 For holding companies, the services and products of its subsidiaries may be disclosed.